top of page

 Having completed a series of paintings, modifying them to my satisfaction so that they can be seen as a body of work, I returned to the thought that to become proficient at anything takes time and was reminded of a period when, as a child, I would play chess with my father.

-Quite how he got so good at it I have no idea; an army chef he consistently beat me and during the period when we lived in Germany, I remember him playing with my grandfather and a local artist, where matches could take days.
+Quite how he got so good at it I have no idea; an army chef, he consistently beat me and during the period when we lived in Germany I remember him playing with my grandfather and a local artist, where matches could take days.

 As a student I tried to pick it up; during my year out (practical experience training was a required part of my architectural education) I would occasionally go with a friend to a pub in Hamilton and play, but I was never any good.
 I think I was too impulsive and was reminded regularly that alcohol and clear thinking don’t mix.
-Having then watched The Queens Gambit on Netflix, I found that while have a set and board, I had no one to play with so I was delighted to discover Chess.com where there are literally millions of people playing chess regularly.
-I found, however, that playing against a computer gives you the ability to lose without any of the irritation of losing to a person; it’s a loss informed by analysis that shows where you went wrong and gives lessons on how to get better.
+Having then watched The Queens Gambit on Netflix, I found that while I own a set and board, I had no one to play with so I was delighted to discover Chess.com where there are literally millions of people playing chess regularly.
+I found that playing against a computer gives you the ability to lose without any of the irritation of losing to a person; it’s a loss informed by analysis that shows where you went wrong and gives lessons on how to get better.

 So, since March 2023 I’ve been playing, online, at least once a day and while my official rating is low, I have, learned a few openings, understand mid-games and calculate moves a bit but am still so impulsive that I rarely get to the end-game.